12 Best Isle of Wight motorhome campsites (and road trip tips)

 Southampton to East Cowes (Red Funnel)

 So, once you’re over on the Island, where do you stay?
 There are hundreds (or, at least, a lot) of campsites on the Isle of Wight.
-Most are seasonal, and many farmers open a field in July and August.
+Most are seasonal, and many farmers open fields in July and August.

-Some are just for tents, but many of the bigger, more established sites have facilities and hardstanding for motorhomes and campervans.
+Some are just for tents, but many bigger, more established sites have facilities and hardstanding for motorhomes and campervans.

 Of course, choosing the ‘best Isle of Wight campsite’ is highly subjective.
-What’s best for us certainly won’t be best for a family with young kids.
+What’s best for me certainly won’t be best for a family with young kids.

-So we’ve put together a mix a campsites which accept motorhomes, campervans (and often caravans).
+So I’ve put together a mix a campsites which accept motorhomes, campervans (and often caravans).
 Some have sea views, some have incredible on-site facilities and some are surrounded by nature and woodland.

 I hope some of these inspire you for your next Isle of Wight road trip!